This API supports the .NET Framework infrastructure and is not intended to be used directly from your code.

 Assembly: System.Windows.Forms (in System.Windows.Forms.dll)

-protected: virtual void SetBoundsCore( int x, int y, int width, int height, BoundsSpecified specified ) override
+protected override void SetBoundsCore( int x, int y, int width, int height, BoundsSpecified specified )

 The height of the ListBox control increases and decreases by a multiple of the ItemHeight property.
 If height is a number that is not a multiple of ItemHeight, the height of the ListBox will change by the largest multiple that is less than height.